spitbol/x64/readme.txt

+Update		17 June 2015	Dave Shields

+File ./docs/minimal-reference-manual.md replaces ./docs/minimal-reference-manual.html.
+(This was easier to format, and the markdown md format can be viewed directly from github.)

+File ./docs/markdown.html is a reference document for writing markdown format.

+Note that ./docs/v37.min has Minimal source as of September 2009 (when I took over the project).
+It contains a record of changes  going back to 1977, almost forty years ago.

 Status Report	15 June 2015	Dave Shields

 The port to OSX is now working and passes the basic sanity test: